aldonline/mapochovalley.com/README.md

   * Add yourself as user
   * Add your mom/dad/girlfriend ;)
   * Create test users ( TODO: explain )

+#### Troubleshooting

+If you installed as non-root user, and have problems like to "Module not found" exception, that's because the module search paths does not points to the correct module install dir.
+To know the paths that node is using execute

+    $ node
+    > require.paths
+    [ '/Users/:username/.node_modules', '/Users/:username/.node_libraries', '...' ]

+if you have something like that, then a solution is to create a symlink target = $HOME/.node_modules to the correct path where modules are installed.
+How to know where the hell is that path?, execute

+    $ nmp config list

+and take a look at the root property, in my laptop (mac OSX) is at "/usr/local/lib/node", so i did

+    $ ln -s /usr/local/lib/node $HOME/.node_modules

 [Aldo] We should provide some test data.
 But that's not trivial as since everyone is using a different Facebook App, it won't work for everyone.
 The other option is to share a Facebook App amongst ourselves.
 But in the open?
 Hmm...